OfficeDev/Office-Add-in-samples/Samples/outlook-check-item-categories/README.md

 1. Use event-based activation triggered by the `OnMessageSend` and `OnAppointmentSend` events to verify that a required category is applied to a new message or appointment for each detected keyword in the item's subject or body.

-1. Use Outlook Smart Alerts to block a message or appointment from being sent if it's missing some or all of the required categories.
+1. Use Outlook Smart Alerts to block a message or appointment from being sent if it's missing any of the required categories.

 1. Apply the required categories to the message or appointment using the add-in's task pane.